Book Tickets Online

 Across the festival, visitors can experience colourful mural painting by international, national and local artists, alongside free creative workshops, live events and community-led projects.
 Bedminster will once again become a live canvas, with up to 100 brand new murals appearing across the neighbourhood.

-What’s On at UPFEST 2026
+What's on at Upfest 2026

 Over three weekends, the Tobacco Factory will act as the creative heart of the festival with a full venue takeover.
 Expect free workshops, live painting, DJs, graffiti battles and artist-led activations, making it one of the UK’s most unmissable celebrations of street art culture.